bicknell/DCC-Mobile-Decoder/hardware/conventions/NAMING.md

 * Amperage
   - To the nearest 0.1A
 * Functions
-  - Number of functions supported not including F0.
-E.g. F1-F6 = 6
+  - Number of functions supported including F0F/F0R.
+E.g. F0F,F0R,F1-F6 = 8
 * Locomotive - If designed to fit a specific model, otherwise omitted.
 * Iterator - Starts at 1, and incremented if new designs are added.